nightowlcasino/ERGOHACK-III-/ergoscript.md

 The swapping mechanism described in the requirements can be implemented in Ergoscript.
 We propose the following design:

-At launch, Night Owl casino mints an sufficiently large quantity of OWL tokens and stores them in a UTXO box.
+At launch, Night Owl casino mints a sufficiently large quantity of OWL tokens and stores them in a UTXO box.
 Users can interact with this box by providing sigUSD and obtaining released OWL tokens at a 1:1 ratio.
 The box should have a guard script that enforces the following behaviour:

  - The box is used as an input for a transaction alongside some other inputs containing x sigUSD or OWL.
  - A new box will be created with the same guard script as our input box that contains: